Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Dudley suburb is $68,554 and average income is $91,918.
-This contrasts with Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth rate of 8.86% from financial year ending June 2023 to September 2025, estimated median income in Dudley would be approximately $74,628 and average income would be around $100,062 as of September 2025.
-According to the 2021 Census, incomes in Dudley rank highly nationally, between 84th and 90th percentiles for household, family, and personal incomes.
-Income analysis shows that 26.3% of Dudley residents earn between $1,500 and $2,999 per week (662 individuals), which is consistent with the broader regional trend of 29.9%.
-A substantial proportion of high earners (42.0%) in Dudley have incomes above $3,000 per week, indicating strong economic capacity.
-After accounting for housing costs, residents retain 88.3% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 8th decile.
+This contrasts with Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated current incomes are approximately $74,628 (median) and $100,062 (average).
+According to the 2021 Census, Dudley's household, family, and personal incomes rank between the 84th and 90th percentiles nationally.
+Income analysis shows that 26.3% of Dudley residents earn between $1,500 - 2,999 per week (662 individuals), consistent with broader regional trends at 29.9%.
+Notably, 42.0% of residents earn above $3,000/week, indicating strong economic capacity in the area.
+After housing costs, residents retain 88.3% of their income, reflecting strong purchasing power.
+Dudley's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income